Luke-Davies/gh-contrib-stats/README.md

 ## Examples
 ```
-# get all contributors stats:
+# get all contributors stats for golang/go:
 gh-contrib-stats golang/go

 # get all contributors stats from a given date to today: